Codium-ai/pr-agent/docs/DESCRIBE.md

 ## PR Walkthrough:
 pr_agent:walkthrough
 ```
-The marker `pr_agent:pr_type` will be replaced with the PR type, `pr_agent:summary` will be replaced with the PR summary, and `pr_agent:walkthrough` will be replaced with the PR walkthrough.
+The marker `pr_agent:summary` will be replaced with the PR summary, and `pr_agent:walkthrough` will be replaced with the PR walkthrough.

 ##### Example:
 ```